alvyynm/kwazii-zendesk-integration/docs/integrating-kwazii-search-zendesk.md

   .catch((error) => console.log("error", error));
 ```

 In the code above, we make a GET request to the API endpoint.
-You need to specify the `<applicationId>` and `<conversationId>` with actual values.
+You must specify the `<applicationId>` and `<conversationId>` with actual values.
 Similar to the POST request in searching content via the Content Search API, you need to include your API key in the `X-KWAZII-API-KEY` header.

 Here's a sample response: